ryuichi1208/docker-template/README.md

 # Description

-It is a template storage place of yaml file when using for docker files and kubernetes.
-Basically, we do not perform anything other than checking the operation with the latest version.
+It is a template storage place of yaml file when using for docker files and kubernetes.\n Basically, we do not perform anything other than checking the operation with the latest version.

 # Demo